 Shaws Road Winery is a family-owned and operated winery that ticks all the boxes: elegant restaurant lunch; knowledgeable wine tasting; and even a charming Bed & Breakfast apartment if you wish to really indulge.

-You might have been or only heard of it, either way St Andrews Community Market (Saturdays from 9am until 2pm, corner Kangaroo Ground-St Andrews Road and Heidelberg-Kinglake Road) has been part of the fabric of this vibrant community for over 40 years.
+St Andrews Community Market (Saturdays from 9am until 2pm, corner Kangaroo Ground-St Andrews Road and Heidelberg-Kinglake Road) has been part of the fabric of this vibrant community for over 40 years.
 Wander amongst the stalls and pick up all manner of pre-loved goods, homegrown veggies, preserves and much, much more.
 Grab a coffee or chai and enjoy the many buskers plying their trade.
 While parking can be a bit challenging, there is always plenty of free parking at the nearby tennis courts.

-A last pit-stop has to be Gallery 7 six 5 in Watsons Creek near the Sugarloaf Reservoir Park.
+Check out Gallery 7 six 5 in Watsons Creek near the Sugarloaf Reservoir Park.
 The gallery proudly showcases local artists across a variety of mediums.
 If you’re eager for even more art in your life, then keep an eagle eye on Nillumbik Artists Open Studios for news of upcoming events, including their ever-popular open studio weekends.

 Visit St Andrews and surrounds and you’re bound to discover new gems - and rediscover some old favourites - all within easy reach of Melbourne.